enkidevs/curriculum/spreadsheets/introduction/tips-and-tricks-part-2/autofill-feature.md

 ---
 ## Content

-The `Autofill` feature is one of spreadsheets many powerful features.
+The `Autofill` feature is one of spreadsheets' many powerful features.

 You can use the `Autofill` to quickly populate cells.